-We are offering a mixture of QCF and NQF BTEC Level 3 courses this year.
-The QCF courses have no external examination component.
-The NQF courses consist of both internal assessment and external assessment.
+New Level 3 BTEC courses consist of both internal assessment and external assessment.
 Students complete a series of coursework assignments that are internally marked and verified.
 External assessments can be in the form of a written examination or a task that has been set by and is marked by the exam board and must be completed under exam conditions.